HL7/smart-health-cards-and-links/input/pagecontent/links-specification.md

 However, such additions might require receiving applications to implement features beyond this core specification.
 To ensure a reliable baseline experience and protect the SMART Health Links brand, this specification defines *"Plain SMART Health Links"* and ties the official URI scheme and branding to this definition.

+Implementation Guides detailing SHLs that necessitate capabilities beyond this "Plain" baseline SHALL  therefore adopt a distinct URI scheme and be registered on the [SMART Health Link Extensions Registry](https://confluence.hl7.org/spaces/FHIRI/pages/345088124/SMART+Health+Link+Extensions+Registry) for discoverability and to maintain brand integrity.

 #### Plain SMART Health Link (Plain SHL)

 A *Plain SMART Health Link* is one that allows a receiving application, implementing only this core specification (a "baseline client"), to successfully: